ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 : internet peers

-Claims used as evidence:

-: TBD

 Description:

 : The relying party wants to know the physical location (on the planet earth) of the device.
 This may be provided directly by a GPS/GLONASS/Galileo module that is incorporated into a TPM.
 This may also be provided by collecting other proximity messages from other device that the relying party can form a trust relationship with.

 ## Device provenance attestation